 The first handheld Mario Kart game was released in 2001 for the Game Boy Advance.
-Mario Kart: Super Circuit retains many of the features established by its predecessors while sporting a few new ones.
-For the first time, players were able to unlock retro tracks from previous games; in addition to winning trophies at the end of a race, players were also awarded a ranking based on their performance.
+Mario Kart: Super Circuit preserves many of the features established by its predecessors while sporting a few new ones.
+For the first time, players were able to unlock retro tracks from previous games, and in addition to winning trophies at the end of a race, players were also awarded a ranking based on their performance.

 Super Circuit also introduced the ability to play in a new Linked VS mode with other players, with only one cartridge required.
 This mode was restricted in that players could only choose from the four SNES Mushroom Cup courses and would be required to play as various colored Yoshi; however, if all players had a cartridge, all racers and courses were available.
 The GBA’s Link Cable also allowed players to swap ghost data for Time Trials.

 Mario Kart: Super Circuit was later released for 3DS and Wii U through Virtual Console, with the former only being obtainable through the Nintendo 3DS Ambassador Program.

 Mario Kart: Double Dash

 Mario Kart: Double Dash, which surprisingly made many changes to the series’ formula, especially in terms of gameplay, was released in 2003 for the Nintendo GameCube.
 The most obvious change was the emphasis on co-op, with two riders assigned to each kart.
 With the option to swap between both characters at any time, one player was tasked with driving while the other used items.